NexTicket/Event_and_Venue_Service/README.md

 # NexTicket – Event and Venue Service

-This is the backend service responsible for managing **Events and Venues** in the NexTicket multi-tenant event ticketing platform.
+This is the backend service responsible for managing **Venues** in the NexTicket multi-tenant event ticketing platform.
 It is built with:

 * Node.js + TypeScript (ES Modules)
 * Express.js (modular structure)
 * PostgreSQL (hosted on Railway)
 * Prisma ORM (with seed + migration support)
-* Twilio SMS integration for notifications

 ---